jpdery/moobile-core-doc/Source/Guides/UsingTransitions.md

 ### Requirements

-This guide requires to:

-- Download and extract the [Moobile Boiler Plate](https://github.com/jpdery/moobile-boiler-plate/zipball/master) package.
+To use this guide you must download and extract the [Moobile Boiler Plate](https://moobilejs.com/donwload/moobile-boiler-plate-0.1.zip).

 ### Note